 Richard Peck and me.

 I’ve been busy.
 In the past two weeks, I was off to New York and Texas and back again.
-Today I found the time write something about my time in Austin (fabulous city).
-The Texas Library Association is one of the largest in the US and their annual conference is a tsunami of children’s books.
-It was an honour to attend.
+Today I found the time write something about my time in Austin, a fabulous city.
+The Texas Library Association is one of the largest in the US and their annual conference is a tsunami of children’s literature – and so an honour to attend.

 With Ally Condie and Gayle Forman in the back of a very bumpy cab ride.